temporalio/documentation/docs/cluster-deployment-guide.md

 ``` -->

-### Update Cluster configuration
+#### Update Cluster configuration

-With the primary and secondary Visibility stores set, update the `system.secondaryVisibilityWritingMode` and syst`em.enableReadFromSecondaryVisibility` configuuration keys in your self-hosted Cluster's dynamic configuration YAML file to enable read and/or write operations to the secondary Visibility store.
+With the primary and secondary Visibility stores set, update the `system.secondaryVisibilityWritingMode` and `system.enableReadFromSecondaryVisibility` configuuration keys in your self-hosted Cluster's dynamic configuration YAML file to enable read and/or write operations to the secondary Visibility store.

 For example, to enable write operations to both primary and secondary Visibility, but disable reading from secondary, use the following.